LaurieMcCulloch/Roll_a_Ball_Evolved/Docs/DEVLOG.md

 Now the ball is much more frisky, can bounce and jump, but has enough mass to to go too high.
 A glass table top will likely be needed to stop the ball escaping though.

+## 29 April
+Having proved remote level loading with CCD and addressables, it has been parked on the ``ccd-levels`` branch for now so I can focus on some other services and mechanics.

+The next things I want to look at is :
+- Built in level editor
+- Some more mechanics (critters, flippers, warp tiles)
+- Tasks and objectives
+- User Generated content
+- Then maybe back to CCD, but not for scene loading like before, perhaps for swithcing in and out the UGS store (or store pages)

+creating ```level-editor``` branch for this

 ## Todo
 - [x] Analytics
 - [ ] Cloud Save for player progress saving